gruntwork-io/terragrunt/README.md

 ## Managing multiple .terragrunt files

-With Terraform, it can be a good idea to store your templates in separate folders (and therefore, separate state files) to provide isolation between different environments,such as stage and prod, and different components, such as a database and an app cluster (for more info, see [How to Manage Terraform State](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa)).
+With Terraform, it can be a good idea to store your configurations in separate folders (and therefore, separate state files) to provide isolation between different environments,such as stage and prod, and different components, such as a database and an app cluster (for more info, see [How to Manage Terraform State](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa)).
 That means you will need a `.terragrunt` file in each folder: